UpsurgeOp/UpsurgeOp/README.md

 Hey there!
 I'm Pratham V K, a graduate student at Arizona State University (📍Tempe, AZ) pursuing a Master’s in Robotics and Autonomous Systems.
 I enjoy solving real-world problems with deep learning, NLP, and backend systems.
 Before grad school, I worked on building scalable financial systems at Ness Digital Engineering and developing tools that make life easier—like browser extensions and analytics dashboards.

 ---
+### 💼 Professional Experience

+🧩 **Software Engineer Intern – Ness Digital Engineering**
+📍Bengaluru, India | 🗓️ Feb 2023 – Aug 2023

+At Ness, I contributed to a large-scale banking application focused on backend performance and data pipeline reliability.
+Some of the key things I worked on:

+- 🔄 Developed scalable APIs with structured logging and transaction-level analytics, improving backend performance by 30%.
+- 🔐 Built secure RESTful services on AWS (EC2, S3) with JWT authentication for safe and efficient financial data processing.
+- 🧪 Validated APIs using Postman and Swagger across dev, staging, and pre-prod environments.
+- 🌐 Built a React-based browser extension (using TypeScript + Node.js) to decode and manage URLs more efficiently—cutting processing time by 60% and boosting parsing accuracy to 95%.

+---

 ### 🔧 What I’ve Been Building